How to Keep Mosquitoes Away From the Pool in Your Backyard

-Here at earthkind® we are all about keeping the harmful chemicals away and providing natural solutions to rid your life of pests.
-Below is a list of ways to keep mosquitoes away from your pool and out of your yard:
+Here at EarthKind®, we are all about keeping the harmful chemicals away and providing natural ways to rid your life of pests.
+Below is a list of possible methods to help keep mosquitoes away from your pool and out of your yard:

-Mount a bat house: One bat eats about 500 mosquitoes every night!
-Although they are quite unsightly and a little bit scary, bats are actually beneficial creatures to have around.
-Mount a bat house or two around the perimeter of your yard and watch the mosquitoes disappear overnight.
+One bat eats about 500 mosquitoes every night!
+Although they might seem unsightly and even a little creepy, bats are actually beneficial creatures to have around.
+Mount a bat house or two around the perimeter of your yard and watch these pests disappear overnight.

-Screen in the pool: If you have the option of building a screen around your pool, mosquitoes will not be able to gain access to the area and will have no other choice but to try out your neighbor’s pool (oops).
+If you have the option of building a screen around your pool this works great for mosquito control as they will not be able to gain access to the area and will have no other choice but to try out your neighbor’s pool (oops!).

-Mosquito repelling plants and scents: It is widely known that mosquitoes don’t like the smell of citronella (which is a huge bonus for us!).
+This can mean using a mosquito repellent product like Stay Away® Mosquitoes, or adding repelling plants and scents to the pool area.
+It is widely known that these pests don’t like the smell of citronella (which is a huge bonus for us!).
 Keeping citronella candles and other smells they find offensive can help in eliminating the problem.
-Plants like Rosemary, Geranium, Marigolds, Basil, Lavender, Peppermint and Garlic are all offensive to their sense of smell and they prefer to keep their distance.
+Plants like Rosemary, Geranium, Marigolds, Basil, Lavender, Peppermint, and Garlic are all offensive to their sense of smell and they prefer to keep their distance.

-Get rid of standing water: If your yard has any unnecessary water holes or bogs—they should be taken care of.
-Standing water could include a wheelbarrow that has collected rain water over time or a spot in your yard that rarely gets sun and never seems to dry.
+If your yard has any unnecessary water holes or bogs—they should be taken care of.
+Standing water could include a wheelbarrow that has collected rainwater over time, a spot in your yard that rarely gets sun and never seems to dry, or even a decoration like a bird bath.
 The pool, of course, is a different story.
-As most big pools can’t collapse whenever you need them to—covering them when not in use will help.
+As most big pools can’t collapse whenever you need them to—using a pool cover to close them when not in use will help.

-With the ongoing concern of the the Zika virus, mosquitoes are proving to pose a bigger threat now more than ever—the itchy, red bumps that poke-a-dot the skin are no longer in the forefront for mosquito bite risks.
+With the ongoing concern of the many viruses they carry, mosquitoes are proving to pose a bigger threat now more than ever—the itchy, red bumps that poke a dot the skin are no longer in the forefront for mosquito bite risks.
 It is important that we have the necessary information to keep these pests away from our families.
 Preparation is the best prevention.